Azure/monaco-kusto/README.md

 ### 3.1.0-beta.4
 - A function validation fails (shows squiggly red lines), if the function is defined with a parameter that has a default value, but it is used without passing a value for that parameter.
+- Fix bug: Scalars function parameters are always showing "Table expected" error with squiggly error red line when using setSchemaFromShowSchema.

+### 3.1.0-beta.3
-- Missing tokens are no longer added when formatting the queries.
+- Missing tokens are no longer added when formatting queries.

 ### 3.0.1